Nullkraft/MAX2871/README.md

 This is a **PlatformIO** project.
 While the library is Arduino-compatible, it uses PlatformIO's build system for development, testing, and deployment.

+> **Arduino IDE**
+>
+> The repository layout now follows the standard Arduino library structure (`library.properties`, `src/`, `examples/`).
+> Clone or copy the folder into your Arduino `libraries/` directory and open any sketch under `examples/` directly inside the Arduino IDE without moving files.
+PlatformIO users can continue to work from the same tree with no changes.

 ### Requirements

 - [PlatformIO Core](https://platformio.org/) or PlatformIO IDE